The URISC@SC17 event has passed. Please watch our website for current and future opportunities!

 - Letter of recommendation (faculty, adviser or supervisor).

 - Brief biography explaining the applicant’s experience and interests (as they relate to HPC; in addition to what is already on their CV/Resume).

 - Two brief essays (300 words, or one-page total):

 - “How will this experience benefit me?” and “What are my expectations for this experience?”

-- If you do NOT authorize use of your photo, name or bio for publicity purposes, you must still provide a photograph with your application, but include a paragraph to explaining why in your cover letter.
-For example, some who perform cybersecurity forensics or auditing 50 percent of the time might opt for anonymity.
-In that case, disclose the conflict in your cover letter, and ask your adviser/supervisor to support the business case for anonymity in their letter of support.
+- If you do NOT authorize your photo to be used for publicity purposes, you must still provide a photograph with your application.
+Explain your reasons for opting out, and ask your adviser/supervisor to support the business case for anonymity in their letter of support.

 - Delegates must purchase their own travel health insurance if their primary insurance does not cover travel.
 Proof of health insurance coverage is required before flights will be arranged.

-- Non-US delegates are responsible for obtaining necessary visas.
+- Non-US delegates are responsible for obtaining the necessary visas.

 - All applicants must sign the URISC @SC17 Code of Conduct which, by signing, indicates they agree to treat others with respect, be on time and attend all planned activities (including sponsored dinners).
 Travel awards and/or reimbursements are contingent upon delegates’ conduct.

 Selections will be made by a multinational committee of volunteer reviewers led by Elizabeth Leake (STEM-Trek); the strongest applicants will be offered travel support.

 Applications with .jpg and .doc (MSWord) attachments must be received by email@example.com no later than September 11, 2017.
 Please use the subject line: APPLICATION FOR URISC@SC17